 Their first major title came in the 1919 South American Championships and they won the event again in 1922.
 Their next major title came at the South American Championships in 1949, ending a 27-year drought.

 Early years at the World Cup

 Brazil played in the inaugural World Cup in 1930 in Uruguay.
 They lost their opening game 2-1 against Yugoslavia and beat Bolivia 4-0 in the group stage.
 Preguinho scored three of Brazil's five goals, but they didn't advance from the group.

-After losing in their Round of 16 game in 1934, Brazil had moderate success in the 1938 tournament in France.
-They beat Portugal 6-5 and the Czech Republic 2-1 before losing 2-1 in the semi-finals to Italy, the eventual champions.
+After losing in their round-of-16 game in 1934, Brazil had moderate success in the 1938 tournament in France.
+They beat Portugal 6-5 and the Czech Republic 2-1 before losing by the same scoreline in the semi-finals to Italy, the eventual champions.